MicrosoftDocs/CommunityToolkit/docs/maui/markup/extensions/view-in-absolute-layout-extensions.md

 ## API

-You can find the source code for `ViewInAbsoluteLayout` extension methods over on the [.NET MAUI Community Toolkit GitHub repository](https://github.com/CommunityToolkit/Maui.Markup/blob/main/src/CommunityToolkit.Maui.Markup/ViewInAbsoluteLayoutExtensions.cs).
+You can find the source code for the `AbsoluteLayout` extension methods over on the [.NET MAUI Community Toolkit GitHub repository](https://github.com/CommunityToolkit/Maui.Markup/blob/main/src/CommunityToolkit.Maui.Markup/AbsoluteLayoutExtensions.cs).